William Henry Spencer High School: History

 In addition, Spencer is able to offer each sport its own space, including an artificial turf field for football and soccer (for varsity practice and junior varsity games), a smaller grass field, track, baseball and softball fields, and storage, locker, wrestling and weight rooms.

 Other information

 Sports

-The Georgia Interscholastic Association held state championship sport competitions from 1948-70.
+The Georgia Interscholastic Association held state championship sport competitions from 1948 to 1970.
 In 1971, GIA high schools joined the Georgia High School Association.

 Spencer High School won the GIA Football State Championship in 1950, 1952, 1956 and 1967.
 Coach Odis Spencer was the head coach at Spencer for 26 years.
 He and his staff won 4 state championships.
 They won 5 Runner-up titles.
 They claimed 10 Regional titles.
 They also won 10 sectional titles.
 At present, he is the only Black Coach in the State of Georgia who has been selected for the Georgia Coaches Hall of Fame.
 Coach Spencer was the GIA Coach of the Year four times.
 Spencer High School was the 1973 co-State Champion in Track and Field.